MK735 Mini Server / NAS Chassis

 - No screws needed, drop-in and slide design

-- 100% 3D printable except for screws, lock, magnets, and all computer related hardware
+- 100% 3D printable except for screws, optional lockset, optional magnets, and computer related hardware

 - Uses just one size screw for chassis assembly: M3x12mm self-tapping truss head